TranDNNguyen/Warcraft/README.md

 ECS 160 Project Android Version

 Welcome!

+#### Branch Information

-This is "dev" branch where we push the most recent, stable working version of Android Team's work.
+This is "master" branch where we push the current stable production build of the Android Team's work.

+Note that the most up-to-date development version can be found on the "dev" branch, albeit with potential bugs and tests-in-progress.

+#### Latest Features

 11/05/2018
   < What you can do in this version ? >